akirov/Qt_vs_Boost/Cpp11_POSIX/README.txt

-You need CMake to build this one.
-If you have it jus do this:
+You need CMake to build this project.
+If you have it just do this:

-mkdir -p build
+> mkdir build
-cd build
+> cd build
-cmake ../
+> cmake ../
-make

-You may need to specify a generator to cmake.
+You may need to specify a generator (build system) in the last command, like this for example:
+> cmake -G "Unix Makefiles" ../
+or
+> cmake -G "MinGW Makefiles" ../

+Then build the project:
+> make
+or
+> mingw32-make

 The executables will be in build/bin directory.